Scholarships Available

 Excellence in Education/Scholar-Athlete Scholarship

-One, four-year renewable award to a graduating high school senior from Fremont High School or future graduate of Fremont High School within six months from date of application.
+To be awarded to a graduating high school senior from Fremont High School or future graduate of Fremont High School within six months from date of application

 - Excellent GPA – at least 3.0